thephpleague/omnipay/README.md

 $card = new CreditCard($formInputData);
 ```

+You can also just pass the form data array directly to the gateway, and a `CreditCard` object
+will be created for you.

-You can also access the fields using getters and setters:
+CreditCard fields can be accessed using getters and setters:

 ```php
 $number = $card->getNumber();